-Overweight and obesity are leading contributors to the burden of disease in Australia.
-The rates among children are of concern - childhood overweight and obesity have lasting health effects on individuals, as well as social and economic impacts.
-In 2015, 22.9% of primary school children and 27.4% of secondary school adolescents were reported as being overweight or obese.
+Overweight and obesity are leading contributors to the burden of disease in Australia.1 The rates among children are of concern - childhood overweight and obesity have lasting health effects on individuals, as well as social and economic impacts.2 In 2015, 22% of NSW children aged 5 to 16 were overweight or obese.3

-In September 2015, the NSW Premier unveiled 12 Premier's Priorities, one of which included a target to reduce overweight and obesity in children (5-16 years) by 5% over 10 years.
-Based on current population projections, this would equate to reducing the number of children who are overweight or obese by 62,000 by 2025.
+In September 2015, the NSW Premier unveiled 12 Premier's Priorities, one of which included a target to reduce overweight and obesity in children (5-16 years) by 5% over 10 years.4 Based on current population projections, this would equate to reducing the number of children who are overweight or obese by 62,000 by 2025.5

 There was uncertainty about whether enhancing the current suite of interventions delivered by NSW Health would be sufficient to achieve the target reduction in childhood overweight and obesity across NSW.
 It was anticipated that additional strategies, or combinations of strategies, might be required to achieve the Premier's target.
-There is evidence for the effectiveness of interventions to address overweight and obesity in children, but little is known about how these interventions may interact and potentially reinforce one another to reduce childhood overweight and obesity.
+There is evidence for the effectiveness of interventions to address overweight and obesity in children, ^{6,7} but little is known about how these interventions may interact and potentially reinforce one another to reduce childhood overweight and obesity.